fabic/fabic.github.com/notes/misc-programming-resources.md

 * [Long polling (push technologies)](https://en.wikipedia.org/wiki/Push_technology#Long_polling)

+* “The Twelve-factor App” deployment thing (about the (ideology) of a strict separation of concerns btw. code and configuration) <https://12factor.net/config>

 * On [horizontal _versus_ vertical scaling](https://stackoverflow.com/a/11715598):

     > Horizontal scaling means that you scale by adding more machines into your